funkinater/CSVOrderImport/README.md

 # ImportOrdersFromCSV
 Create STAT Orders with a CSV File

-This script was created for tempoary use for submitting orders to STAT Overnight Delivery while a permanent integration is being developed.
+This script was created for temporary use for submitting orders to STAT Overnight Delivery while a permanent integration is being developed.
 NOTE: This script is delivered as-is and is intended for limited use only.

 ## Parameter Definitions